-President Muhammadu Buhari’s New Year Message to Nigerians, January 1, 2017.
+High Commission in UK didn't foot Kyari's medical bill — FG

 see more

-Let’s have a break 2 - seek out happiness!
+Let’s have a break (3): Declare where you are!

 Bala Muhammad